 So, in the spirit of celebrating fruit cake, here is another fabulous super easy sugar free fruit cake to blend up.
 My mum has been making this delicious healthy fruit cake for years.
-She snagged this fruit cake recipe from a friend after tasting a slice of “sugar free, healthy fruit cake heaven” and it has since been affectionately referred to as “Di’s Healthy Sugar Free Fruit Cake” ever since, as we have happily photocopied this healthy fruit cake recipe and lovingly passed it onto happy snouts far and wide for the last decade.
+She snagged this fruit cake recipe from a friend and it has since been affectionately referred to as “Di’s Healthy Sugar Free Fruit Cake” ever since, as we have happily photocopied this healthy fruit cake recipe and lovingly passed it onto friends far and wide for the last decade.

 There is an endless variety of fruit cake recipes out there.
 Fruit cake has been made since the Middle Ages.
 Every self respecting English and Australian woman has her favourite fruit cake blend, and a trusty family recipe that has been handed down by the women in her family from wooden spoon to wooden spoon.
 Fruit cake aficionados will champion the extremely rich, dense cakes that require a lot of soaking and time.
 There is no doubt that these labour-intensive cakes are superior -- offering a depth of flavour that is hard to achieve without putting in the love and time.
 My friend Gwen makes this exquisite gluten free fruit cake every Christmas that is just to die for; but it takes over a week to make!

-In the interests of remaining faithful to our mantra at healthy blender recipes – “simple, fun, healthy and happy”, I have decided to post this quick, easy, “throw together” healthy fruit cake that might not cut the mustard against some of the more decadent gluten free fruit cakes, but is scrumptious nonetheless.
+In the interests of remaining faithful to our mantra, “simple, fun, healthy and happy”, I have decided to post this “throw together” healthy fruit cake that might not cut the mustard against some of the more decadent cakes, but is scrumptious nonetheless.
 I offer it to you as a perfect natural rescue remedy for any sugar cravings, or as a quick and easy cake for those surprise guests who pop over for a cup of tea on a lazy Sunday afternoon.
-You could literally throw this healthy fruit cake together and be chowing down in under an hour.
-For those of you looking for gluten and sugar free recipes, allergy free recipes, and great mixer recipes this is a winner!
+You could literally throw this together and be chowing down in under an hour.